Spirama

 Spirama is a genus of moths in the family Erebidae first described by Achille Guenée in 1852.

 Description

 Antennae usually minutely fasciculate (bundled) in the male.
-Tibia not hairy and mid-tibia spined.
+The tibia is not hairy and mid-tibia spined.
 Palpi with second joint reaching vertex of head and third joint naked.
 Thorax and abdomen smoothly clothed with hair.
 Forewings with nearly rectangular apex.
-Hindwings with vein 5 from lower angle of cell, which is rather short.
+Hindwings with vein 5 from the lower angle of the cell, which is rather short.

 Defensive display

-Some of the species, such as S. helicina, S. indenta, S. recessa, S. remota and S. sumbana, have a pattern on the wings that looks like the frontal view of the face of a snake with slightly opened mouth.
+Some of the species, such as S. helicina, S. indenta, S. recessa, S. remota and S. sumbana, have a pattern on the wings that looks like the frontal view of the face of a snake with a slightly opened mouth.
 This pattern is more clearly discernible in females.
 It may intimidate potential predators and dissuade them from attacking.